Langmuir adsorption model: Derivations of the Langmuir adsorption isotherm

 The mathematical expression of the Langmuir adsorption isotherm involving only one sorbing species can be demonstrated in different ways: the kinetics approach, the thermodynamics approach, and the statistical mechanics approach respectively.
-In case of two competing adsorbed species, the competitive adsorption model is required while when a sorbed species dissociates into two distinct entities, the dissociative adsorption model need to be used.
+In case of two competing adsorbed species, the competitive adsorption model is required, while when a sorbed species dissociates into two distinct entities, the dissociative adsorption model need to be used.

 Kinetic derivation

-This section provides a kinetic derivation for a single adsorbate case.
-The kinetic derivation applies to gas phase adsorption.
-However, it has been mistakenly applied to solutions.
-The multiple adsorbate case is covered in the competitive adsorption sub-section.
+This section provides a kinetic derivation for a single-adsorbate case.
+The kinetic derivation applies to gas-phase adsorption.
+The multiple-adsorbate case is covered in the competitive adsorption sub-section.